pip-services/pip-services-docs/content/en/node/gcp/clients/commandable_google_function_client.md

 ### Instance methods

 #### callCommand
-Calls a remote action in Azure Function.
+Calls a remote action in Google Function.
 The name of the action is added as "cmd" parameter to the action parameters.